gunharth/music-articles/intervals-or-the-key-to-harmonic-understanding.md

 Memorising Intervals

-So how do you approach memorising all the intervals of all possible roots.
+So how do you approach memorizing all the intervals of all possible roots.
 Here's my tip.
 Learn the intervals from notes without sharps and flats first and then add flats or sharps when needed.

 We just figured out that the Perfect Fourth from d is g.
 If I'd ask you for the Perfect Fourth from db, which is just a half step below d, we do not need to start counting again - we just lower the result from d by a half step, thus gb.
 The Perfect Fourth from db is gb.
 The Perfect Fourth from d# is g#.
 See how this works?

 So if ya know all Perfect Intervals starting on a natural note name you can easily transform this to all other notes.

-And here they are - memorise them (I excluded the octave as this is pretty obvious):
+And here they are - memorize them (I excluded the octave as this is pretty obvious):
 ```text
 Root         Perfect Fourth          Perfect Fifth